 As the dawn breaks in the dusty Klein Karoo, opt for a close encounter with Mother Nature and join rangers on an optional Elephant Bush Walk.
 Gentle giants, Jabari, Malaika and Bulelo made Buffelsdrift their home after their parents were poached in the north of South Africa.
 Join these three rescued elephants, as they walk to the nearby waterhole.
 Following in their footsteps, you'll make memories that you'll never forget.
 If you do not take part in this optional activity, your day will usually start a bit later when the guide collects you afterwards.

-Then, take to the water for a leisurely afternoon paddle along the reed-lined banks of the Touws River, deep in Wilderness National Park.
+Then, take to the water for a leisurely afternoon paddle along the reed-lined banks in Wilderness.
 Indigenous forest and campgrounds line the river.
 It’s not until you stop paddling and let the gentle current guide you, that the abundance of birdlife becomes apparent.

 The adventure continues as you reach Bloukrans Bridge, the world’s highest commercial bridge bungy jump.
 The bungy bridge itself is fairly unassuming as you drive over it, but it’s pretty clear from the squeals and screams that this isn’t your average photo stop.
 Seemingly normal people hurtle face first down the 216m drop only to spring back up on an elastic cord like a yo-yo.
 If you do not wish to bungy jump this region is a playground for the outdoors and those who'd prefer to keep their feet on solid ground will continue on to explore the lush forests of the Tsitsikamma area, or can watch the jumpers as they scream through the air.
 Spend the evening soaking in the slow town way of life in Sedgefield.
 Check out the rustic beach restaurant and feel the white sand between your toes as you sip on cocktails, or venture into town for a more intimate dinner if you overnight in Wilderness or Knysna area.

 Overnight accommodation included according to your selected stay package.
 Subject to availability.